markus-zzz/zzzconsulting-website/index.md

 - Embedded computing

 If you want to hire me to do any of those things then I am available locally in the Lund/Malmo region of Sweden and remotely anywhere.
-Send a mail to info address below and let us see if we can work something out!
+Send a mail to the info address below and let us see if we can work something out!